azat-co/aws-intermediate/labs/5-serverless.md

 Congratulations!
 You've build an event-driven REST API for entire database not just a single table!

 Note: For auth, you can set up token-based auth on a resource and method in API Gateway.
 You can set up response and request rules in the API Gateway as well.
-Also, everything (API Gateway, Lambda and DynamoDB) can be set up in CloudFormation instead of a CLI or web console.
+Also, everything (API Gateway, Lambda and DynamoDB) can be set up in CloudFormation instead of a CLI or web console ([example of Lambda with CloudFormation](https://github.com/awslabs/lambda-refarch-webapp/)).

 ## 6. Clean up